gitops-working-group/gitops-working-group/README.md

 ### Who is GitOps for?

 <!-- Short summary here, similar to the above, once we get farther along with these documents. -->
-If you are new to GitOps, [it builds and iterates](https://www.weave.works/blog/gitops-operations-by-pull-request) on ideas drawn from DevOps and Infrastructure as Code that started with [Martin Fowler’s comprehensive Continuous Integration overview](https://martinfowler.com/articles/continuousIntegration.html) and provides the freedom to choose the tools that you need for your specific use cases.
+GitOps [builds and iterates](https://www.weave.works/blog/gitops-operations-by-pull-request) on ideas drawn from DevOps and Infrastructure as Code that started with [Martin Fowler’s comprehensive Continuous Integration overview](https://martinfowler.com/articles/continuousIntegration.html) and provides the freedom to choose the tools that you need for your specific use cases.

 Individuals, teams, and organizations who implement GitOps experience many benefits, including: